Wednesday, October 02, 2024

 Awakened by his performing a great cover of “Starting over

-Settling in back from our trip to the “pearl of Africa” with only
+Settling in, back from our trip to the “pearl of Africa”, with only

 One house to reside in/worry about now that we're starting over

-Confirm the closing, discharges, and details of starting over
+Confirmed the closing, discharges, and details of starting over

 Finished reading “The Ocean at the End of the Lane